GuyAzoulay/Ex2_OOP/README.md

 ## The Directed Weighted Graph class
-The main purpose of this section is to demonstarte how a graph is really look like.
+The main purpose of this class is to demonstarte how a graph is really look like.
 In addtion, in this class we creat a directed weighted graph using the Node class and the Edges class.
 We spent a lot of time to choose the best data structures to use in, at the end both of us understand that the best data structure is HashMap.